sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-qemu-kvm-and-configure-virtual-machine-in-opensuse-15-4.md

 ---
-title: "How to install QEMU KVM and configure virtual machine in openSUSE 15.4"
+title: How to install QEMU KVM and configure virtual machine in openSUSE 15.4
 date: 2022-10-17T11:33:00+00:00
-description: "How to install QEMU KVM and configure virtual machine in openSUSE 15.4"
+description: How to install QEMU KVM and configure virtual machine in openSUSE 15.4
 draft: false
 hideToc: false
 enableToc: true